 By Ms. Cathy Segal (TACOM)November 10, 2016

-The Product Manager for PAWS falls under TACOM's Program Executive Office for Combat Support and Combat Service Support.
-TACOM Life Cycle Management Command sustains the program by fielding the equipment and training operators to help remove flood waters or purify, store and distribute water when local systems are knocked out.
+The Product Manager for PAWS falls under the Program Executive Office for Combat Support and Combat Service Support.
+TACOM Life Cycle Management Command, headquartered here, sustains the program by fielding the equipment and training operators to help remove flood waters or purify, store and distribute water when local systems are knocked out.
 All they need is an operator, fuel or a power grid to keep the equipment running and a source from which to pull treatable water, such as a large river, stream, lake or pond.

-The PAWS program is the leading U.S. military organization for the development and deployment of ground-based military petroleum and water efforts.
+The PAWS program is the leading U.S. military organization for developing and deploying ground-based military petroleum and water efforts.
 Its Soldiers and employees are subject matter experts who often act as advisors leading up to and during worldwide humanitarian relief efforts requiring fuel and potable water.

 Approximately 1,000 systems have been prepositioned at undisclosed overseas locations and regionally at inland locations across the United States.
 Active-duty Soldiers operate and maintain the equipment overseas, while Army Reserve and National Guard units field much of it in the states.
 Units in every state have operators and maintainers who can run and take care of the equipment.